-I am lying on the lint-covered futon in the Airbnb that I booked last-minute in a major Eastern-European city, thinking about the naked pictures of women that my host has thumbtacked to the entrance-way wall of the apartment that he shares with his deaf, 89-year-old mother.
-I stare at the leather chair that I have wedged under the handle of the lockless door to my room, wondering if it will keep my creepy host from being able to enter in the middle of the night.
+As I lay on the lint-covered futon in the Airbnb that I had booked last-minute in a major Eastern-European city, I stared at the leather chair I’d wedged under the handle of the lockless door to my room and wondered if it would keep my creepy host from being able to come in in the middle of the night.

-Yes, these are paranoid thoughts, but as a solo female traveler, they are unavoidable.
-As I stare anxiously at the handle, I am thinking about how I ended up here, by myself, in an apartment that is a 40-minute walk from the city center, that smells of stale coffee, and that (as I later found out) has bedbugs.
-The reviews were great, it was cheap, and everything seemed all right on paper, but actually being there?
-That is a whole different story.
+I wondered how I had ended up here—by myself, in an apartment that was a 40-minute walk from the city center, that smelled of stale coffee, and that (as I later found out) had bedbugs.
+The reviews had been great, it was cheap, and everything seemed all right on paper, but actually being there?
+That was a whole different story.

-I am here because I am a first-time traveler who doesn’t understand how to assess the best location to stay in a city that I have never been to.
-I am here because I trust the reviews of a community that provides overwhelmingly positive reviews, even in negative situations.
-I am here because I am a college student on a budget, looking for the cheapest option, rather than the best one.
-And I am here because I don’t want to spend all of my time on my phone or computer, looking for something better, when I could be exploring where I am.
+I was there because I was a first-time traveler who didn’t understand how to assess the best location to stay in a city that I had never been to.
+I was there because I trusted the reviews of a website that provided overwhelmingly positive reviews, even in negative situations.
+I was there because I was a college student on a budget, looking for the cheapest option, rather than the best one.
+And I was there because I didn’t want to spend all of my time on my phone or computer looking for something better, when I could have been exploring a new city.

-That summer, after my study abroad semester in London, I traveled to 11 different European countries with the help of my EuRail Pass.
+That summer, after my study abroad semester in London, I traveled to 11 different European countries with the help of my Eurail Pass.
 I was able to be wonderfully spontaneous: hopping on-and-off trains in any city I wished, without worrying about purchasing individual tickets.
-I did much of this traveling alone, making it personally enriching, if somewhat more daunting.
-The advantages of freedom and flexibility offered by the rail pass, however, were obviated by an inability to gain lodging with anything like that flexibility.
-How would my experience have been different if I had a comparable pass for my accommodations?
+However, the freedom and flexibility that the rail pass offered ended up being cancelled out by my struggle to pinpoint good quality lodging within my budget.
+I kept wondering how my experience would have been different if I had a comparable pass for my accommodations.

 The journey of creating HostelPass has been a whirlwind of challenges, late-nights, and European adventure.
-Especially during a time of international tension, we are proud to encourage international communities and cross-cultural understandings.
 I have never felt more driven or proud when I think about what we have done so far, and all that we have the opportunity to do for fellow travelers.
+Watch this space!